-In recent years, I have tried to resign myself to gathering wrinkles and accumulating creaks with a sense of humor, aspiring to be one of those gracefully aging ladies I so often read about in the obituaries.
-Reviewing some of my recent posts to this blog, emails, and some comments on social media sites, I find my numerous political observations to be as astute and enlightening as always, particularly regarding the war on women and other conservative claptrap – but some of my other remarks sound more like whines and gripes.
+In recent years, I have tried to resign myself to gathering wrinkles and accumulating creaks in the knees with a sense of humor, aspiring to be one of those gracefully aging ladies I so often read about in the obituaries.
+Reviewing some of my recent posts to this blog along with some of my comments on social media sites, I find my political observations to be as astute and enlightening as always, particularly regarding the war on women and general right-wing claptrap – but some comments sound more like whines and gripes.
 Confronting me was this disturbing question: “When did I become a grumpy old woman?”
-Since you may not believe it possible, I’ll share with you some of the evidence of my fall into lady grouchhood.
+You may think it unlikely, but here’s some evidence of my possible fall into grouchhood.

-For example, I complain a lot about sound.
-Yes, my hearing isn’t what it used to be, but I know other people with excellent hearing who agree with me about the acoustics at a certain performing arts center in this town (you know who you are).
-It’s a shame because it’s the one where Broadway-on-the-road productions and other plays are performed.
-Moreover, in the recent past great effort and big bucks were was spent to improve the acoustics – to no avail, as far as I can tell.
+For example, you hear me complain a lot about sound.
+Yes, my hearing isn’t what it used to be, but I know other people with excellent hearing who agree with me about the acoustics at a certain performing arts center in this town.
+It’s a shame because it’s the one where Broadway road shows and other plays are performed.
+Moreover, not too long ago, big bucks were was spent to improve the acoustics – to no avail, as far as I can tell.

-The noise in restaurants can be unbearable.
-So many eating establishments claim to specialize in food, but appear to be vying for serving up the loudest ambiance in the deal.
-It’s particularly annoying because architects and interior decorators know how to reduce bouncing sound waves with carpeting, acoustic tiles, soft surfaces in lieu of hard and smooth ones.
-Instead, even upscale places feature cacophonous dins caused by conversation amidst concrete floors, glass, mirrored, and metal decor, topped off, in many instances, by warehouse ceilings.
-The worst example of bad acoustics shall remain nameless, but does business on South Congress and commits the other offense of extreme rudeness by not taking reservations (but that’s another subject).
+The decibel levels in restaurants can be unbearable.
+So many eating establishments claim to specialize in food, but appear to be vying for serving up bedlam along with the chow.
+I know that architects and interior decorators know how to reduce bouncing sound waves with carpeting, curtains, upholstery, acoustic tiles, soft surfaces in lieu of hard and smooth ones.
+And yet, even upscale venues feature a cacophonous clamor as conversation and laughter bounce off concrete floors, glass, mirrors, and metal decor.

-And then there are movie theaters who play the half hour of movie trailers in eardrum-busting surround-sound.
-I’ve read that the purpose of high volume is to ramp up viewer adrenalin levels to build excitement about the promoted movie.
+And then there are the half hour of movie trailers at movie theaters, played in eardrum-busting surround-sound.
+The purpose of the high volume, I’ve heard, is to stimulate viewer adrenalin levels, which builds excitement about the promoted movie.
 My reaction is more akin to “fight or flight” as I fumble around in my purse for my ear plugs.
 For the same reason, live amplified music has lost its allure for me.
-No one in the music business knows any volume other than ear-splitting loud.
-My ears can buzz and feel tender for hours if I spend too much time in the company of the refrigerator-sized amplifiers.
+If I can’t hear myself think, I don’t want to be in the sane room with a band and its amplifiers.

 Another big gripe is air conditioning in overdrive.
-I hate the fact that I must take a coat or jacket with me everywhere, all year round, because there are few buildings, offices, restaurants, movie theaters, grocery stores, coffee chain stores, etc., wherein the air conditioning isn’t going full blast, sometimes accompanied by ceiling fans!!!
-Not only is my skin a mass of goose pimples, but my food doesn’t like it either.
-The kitchen staff can slave over a hot stove to prepare a dish of hot food, but cold blasts of air aimed at the table will chill the dish before I can finish it.
+I hate the fact that I must take a coat or jacket with me everywhere, all year round, because most buildings, offices, restaurants, movie theaters, grocery stores, coffee chain stores, etc., run the air conditioning full blast, sometimes accompanied by ceiling fans!!!
+Not only do my teeth chatter, but my food doesn’t like it either.
+The kitchen staff can slave over a hot stove to prepare a dish of hot food, but cold blasts of air aimed at the table will chill the dish after just a few bites.
 Don’t get me wrong, air conditioning in Texas is a blessing, but I’d almost prefer a few beads of sweat to slowly succumbing to frost bite in a veritable meat locker.
 And what about waste not, want not?
 Aren’t Austinites devoted to conserving energy?

 So, those are my big issues.
-There are many smaller ones, to be sure, like people talking on cell phones in public places, but even adding together the large and small issues, I’m not sure they necessarily total up to grumpy old woman status.
-Instead, maybe they are simply indicative of a sensible person of indeterminate age who appreciates the finer things in life . . . like driving someplace for a pleasant outing without first devising plans equivalent to D-Day invasions to avoid the festival crowds and running events; actually hearing the spoken lines in a play for which I shelled out a small fortune; enjoying music or spectacle without having to wear ear plugs; and enjoying a dinner of good food seasoned with conversation at a normal volume in an environment that doesn’t require a parka (or listening to someone’s cell phone conversation).
+There are many smaller ones, to be sure, like people talking on cell phones in public places, but even adding together the large and small issues, I’m not sure they necessarily add up to grumpy old woman status.
+Instead, maybe they are simply indicative of a sensible person of indeterminate age who appreciates the finer things in life . . . like driving someplace for a pleasant outing without first devising plans equivalent to D-Day invasions to avoid the festival crowds and running events; actually hearing the spoken lines in a play for which I shelled out a small fortune; enjoying music or spectacle without having to wear ear plugs; and enjoying a dinner of good food seasoned with conversation at a normal volume in an environment that doesn’t require a my wearing a parka.

-My younger self, a benevolent soul, has told me that she completely understands my frustration because she lived at a time when it was still possible to experience those finer things of Austin life (except for good acoustics at the Bass or Palmer Auditorium, if we go back in time).
+My younger self, a benevolent soul, has told me that she completely understands my frustration because she lived at a time when it was still possible to experience those finer things of Austin life.
 Given her encouragement, I think I’m going to steer clear of the grumpy old woman tag a little longer.
-Instead, I’m going to consider myself as someone who loved a city that is irretrievably gone and the quality that was.
+Instead, I should be considered as someone who loved a city that is irretrievably gone.
 So, maybe I’m not a grumpy old woman . . . just a gal with a broken heart.
 I can live with that and a few extra wrinkles . . . but just a few.